Rating: ★★★★☆ 4.9/5 Hardware · Cold Storage · Air-Gapped Platform Website Updated: May 20, 2026

 3. Power on the device → run the built-in authenticity check (scan device QR → confirm code → "Congratulations").

-4. Choose BIP39 seed length (12/18/24 words) → write it down → confirm in order.
+4. Choose BIP39 seed length (12/18/24 words) → write it down → confirm word order.

-5. Set a PIN (6–12 digits).
-Name the wallet.
+5. Set a PIN (6–12 digits) and name the wallet.

 6. Pair device ↔ app: scan the QR on the device (S1/S1 Pro) or pair via Bluetooth (X1).
-Complete the handshake by scanning the device’s dynamic QR sequence (for QR models).

 7. Add assets: search token → Add.
 Use Receive/Send/Swap/Stake from the asset page.